TABLE OF CONTENTS

 Are no doc home equity loans hard to get?

 Whether or not a no doc home equity loan is hard depends on your unique financial situation.
-For instance, self-employed borrowers might find them easier to get because they use more flexible underwriting requirements.
+For instance, self-employed HELOANs might be easier to secure because they use more flexible underwriting requirements.

 However, that doesn’t necessarily mean they’re easier to qualify for.
 You’ll still need to have good credit and prove your ability to repay the loan.